Transparency note for Named Entity Recognition including Personally Identifiable Information (PII)

 An AI system includes not only the technology, but also the people who will use it, the people who will be affected by it, and the environment in which it is deployed.
 Creating a system that is fit for its intended purpose requires an understanding of how the technology works, its capabilities and limitations, and how to achieve the best performance.
 Microsoft's Transparency Notes are intended to help you understand how our AI technology works, the choices system owners can make that influence system performance and behavior, and the importance of thinking about the whole system, including the technology, the people, and the environment.
 You can use Transparency Notes when developing or deploying your own system, or share them with the people who will use or be affected by your system.

 Microsoft's Transparency notes are part of a broader effort at Microsoft to put our AI principles into practice.
 To find out more, see Responsible AI principles from Microsoft.

 Introduction to Named Entity Recognition and Personally Identifiable Information (PII)

-Azure Cognitive Service for language supports named entity recognition to identify and categorize information in your text.
+Azure AI Language supports named entity recognition to identify and categorize information in your text.
 These include general entities such as Product and Event and Personally Identifiable Information (PII) entities.
 A wide variety of personal entities such as names, organizations, addresses, phone numbers, financial account numbers or codes and government and country or region specific identification numbers can be recognized.
 A subset of these personal entities is protected health information (PHI).
 If you specify domain=phi in your request, you will only get the PHI entities returned.
 The full list of PII and PHI entity categories can be found in the table here.
 In addition, the PII recognition supports the ability to specify specific entity categories you want in the response and redact PII entities in the response.
 The PII entities will be replaced by asterisks in the

 redactedText property of the response.